Equitable & Efficient Resolution of All Current and Future Talc Claims

 Background

-In October 2021, LLT filed for Chapter 11 bankruptcy to efficiently resolve claims in the cosmetic talc litigation in a manner that is equitable to all parties, including current and future claimants.
+In October 2021, LLT filed for Chapter 11 bankruptcy in the U.S. Bankruptcy Court for the District of New Jersey to efficiently resolve claims in the cosmetic talc litigation in a manner that is equitable to all parties, including current and future claimants.
 Plaintiff lawyers challenged the filing with motions to dismiss the bankruptcy.

 In February 2022, the Bankruptcy Court ruled that LLT commenced its initial bankruptcy case in good faith, expressing the “strong conviction that the bankruptcy court is the optimal venue for redressing the harms of both present and future talc claimants in this case – ensuring a meaningful, timely, and equitable recovery.”
 Plaintiff lawyers appealed this ruling to the United States Court of Appeals for the Third Circuit.